BuffaGonzalo/BuffaGonzalo/README.md

-# Hi there 👋, I'm Gonzalo Buffa
+# Hi, I'm Gonzalo Buffa

-Welcome to my GitHub profile!
-I'm passionate about coding, learning new technologies, and building awesome projects.
-Here's a little about me:
+Currently working on my coding skills, I'm passionate about low-level programming in C/C++.
+In my free time I am improving my 3D designing skills and also developing some projects to put into practice the knowledge adquired.
 ## 🚀 About Me
 - 📚 Studing mechatronics engenieering
 - 📈 Currently learning low-level programming